How Much Money Kids Can Make With a Lemonade Stand

 Lemonade Stand Revenue Breakdown

-Here’s a very reasonable breakdown of how much revenue the child could bring in from a lemonade stand over a couple of months during the summer:
+Here’s a breakdown of how much revenue the child could reasonably bring in from selling lemonade over a couple of months during the summer:

 State and Local Vendor Permit Issues

-Although opening a neighborhood lemonade stand can be a profitable endeavor for kids, it isn’t all fun and games when it comes to the legal aspects of opening up shop.
+Opening a neighborhood lemonade stand can be a profitable endeavor for kids, but it isn’t all fun and games when it comes to the legal aspects of opening up shop.

 All but a handful of states require parents to obtain a vendor permit for a lemonade stand.